Decorating and Cleaning with Dogs By Janice Jones |Last Updated 06-19-2020

 Making sure your home is set up properly for your small dog doesn't have to be hard or impede on your living space.
 Keep reading below to read our tips for setting up your home and establishing routines to keep you and your small dog happy and healthy.

+Home decorating and cleaning with dogs in mind also means keeping their beds and spaces clean and fresh smelling.
 We love our dogs.
 They are the perfect housemate, always welcoming us home with a level of joy and excitement that human roommates just can’t match.

 They are great listeners, never butting in to give their two cents, and their love is truly unconditional.